Carrera-Dev-Consulting/wan/CONTRIBUTING.md

 - Fill in the PR template with relevant information about the changes you added.
 - If you are fixing an open issue please write the #issue_number into the body of the PR request and it will automagically link them otherwise you can assign it explicitly in the right side pr details panel.
 - Enable the checkbox to [allow maintainer edits](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) so the branch can be updated for a merge.
-Once you submit your PR, a Zombie Nom Nom 2D team member will review your proposal.
+Once you submit your PR, a Wan team member will review your proposal.
 We may ask questions or request additional information.
 - We may ask for changes to be made before a PR can be merged, either using [suggested changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request) or pull request comments.
 You can apply suggested changes directly through the UI.
 You can make any other changes in your fork, then commit them to your branch.